If You Are A Prior Recipient of HEAP:

 How Do I Apply For HEAP:

-Low-income Sullivan County residents may apply for the Home Energy Assistance Program (HEAP), online (preferred method), by mail, or in person at our community partners or the Department of Family Services office.
+Low-income Sullivan County residents may apply for the Home Energy Assistance Program (HEAP), online (preferred method), by mail, or in person at our community partners or the Department of Social Services office.

 It’s Easy to Find out if You May be Eligible for HEAP